Now that we had seen most of the major attractions, we were ready to discover some off-beat attractions on our last day in Paris.

 Those of you who have read my post on Valparaiso know that I love walking tours.
-They give such a good local insight not only about the landmarks but also about culture, people, food and local idiosyncrasies.
-And usually, the guides are funny.
+They give such a good local inside knowledge about the landmarks and culture, people, food, and local idiosyncrasies.
+And usually, the guides are very amusing.

 “Okay.
 My name is Nicole.
 I am your guide for Hidden Gems and Secret Paris.
-I am a student and this is my way of making some extra money for travel.
-So at the end of the tour, pay on the basis of how much you liked the tour i. e. generously.”
+I am a student, and this is my way of making some extra money for travel.
+So at the end of the tour, pay based on how much you liked the tour, i. e. generously.”

 Actually he didn’t say that.
 He forgot.
 But we knew the deal.